History on screen: tensions and dialogues in North African cinema

 - How can historical research on these societies enrich the understanding of cinematographic works?

-- Is there any work being done to archive and safeguard old films, including those threatened with disappearance?
+- Is there work being done to archive and safeguard old films, including those threatened with disappearance?

 Program